yxlin/yxlin.github.io/_docs/basics/mle.md

 However, if you impose the _lower_ constraint, _optim_ allows only (?) the optimisation method, "L-BFGS-B", which does not handle well infinite.
-Unfortunately, in fitting the LBA model, it is likely a parameter proposal would result in an infinite log-likelihood.
+Unfortunately, in fitting the LBA model, it is likely some parameter proposals result in infinite log-likelihoods.

 ## Bonus

-A better way to initialise a parameter proposal is to use prior distributions. _rprior_ in _ggdmc_ allows you to do this.
+A better way to initialise a parameter proposal is to use prior distributions. _rprior_ in _ggdmc_ allows you to easily do this.

 ```
 p.prior <- BuildPrior(